MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-enterprise-manage-ssas.md

 You'll need to make sure the server and database name matches between Power BI Desktop and the configured data source for the gateway.
 You'll also need to make sure your user is listed in the **Users** tab of the data source in order to publish live connection datasets.
 The selection, for live connections, occurs within Power BI Desktop when you first import data.

 After you publish, either from Power BI Desktop or **Get Data**, your reports should start working.
-It may take several minutes, after creating the data source within the gateway, for the connection to be usable.
+It might take several minutes, after creating the data source within the gateway, for the connection to be usable.

 ### Using the data source with scheduled refresh